 - The shorter, the better!

-Don’t be surprised if you have to spend some time researching options: most of the “obvious” domain names are already owned by other people.
-As such, you’ll probably need to think of something that combines two or three words (but avoid anything longer than that).
+Don’t be surprised if you have to spend time researching options.
+Most of the “obvious” domain names are already owned by other people, and you’ll probably need to think of something that combines two or three words to find a domain that’s available.
+(Avoid anything longer than three words.)

 After finding an available domain name, you’ll be taken to a screen to set up your account.